 - Subverted in the episode "Enemies".

 - A variant occurs in Stargate Atlantis: Sheppard is forced by two Travelers to command an abandoned Ancient warship.
 When told to start moving the ship, he does so after helpfully informing them that they shouldn't have ordered that without activating the inertial compensators first.
-Cue the Travelers' Oh Crap reaction before getting knocked out cold by the wall behind him.
+Cue the Travelers' Oh, Crap! reaction before getting knocked out cold by the wall behind him.

 - Another variant shows up in Stargate Universe: Normally, as noted above, objects travelling thought a gate maintain their entry momentum upon exiting a wormhole.
-However, in the case of ultra-long-distance wormhole travel with nine chevron adresses, the process of firing one's molecules literally quadrillions of light years across the known universe requires an enormous expense of energy to complete the trip.
+However, in the case of ultra-long-distance wormhole travel with nine chevron addresses, the process of firing one's molecules literally quadrillions of light years across the known universe requires an enormous expense of energy to complete the trip.
 Some of that energy ends up being transferred to the object in transit, resulting in their exit momentum being significantly higher than their entry momentum.
 This is seen twice with both the Icarus Base survivors and the Lucian Alliance strike team who walk into their respective stargates in the Milky Way and then come flying out of Destiny's on board stargate.
-Col. Young takes it to a near-deadly extreme, being pushed into the wormhole by an explosion shockwave and comes out with enough momentum to literally fly across the gateroom.
+Col. Young takes it to a near-deadly extreme, being pushed into the wormhole by an explosion shockwave and coming out with enough momentum to literally fly across the gateroom.

 - In Hercules: The Legendary Journeys, Hercules uses this to defeat the Lightning Bruiser Morrigan during their rematch.
 Similar to the Deathstroke/Flash example above, this shouldn't have worked.
 Earlier, her Super Speed was similar to Time Stands Still, where everything is in slow-motion and she travels along at a regular pace.

 - In NCIS there was an episode when Gibbs had the perp in a Med-Evac plane with the perp holding a gun to the pilot's head screaming to get the plane to go.
 Gibbs orders the pilot to get clearance and slyly wraps his arm around a strap on the side of the hull.
-The pilot notices, gets clearance and goes from 0 horizontal Gs to several, knocking the perp off his feet and throwing him towards Gibbs, who quickly disarms him.
+The pilot notices, gets clearance and goes from 0 horizontal Gs to a catapult-assisted several, knocking the perp off his feet and throwing him towards Gibbs, who quickly disarms him.